syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 ## Origin customization of Page

 By default, Origin of the diagram page will be at (0,0).
-A virtual method `AdjustPageOrigin` of PageSettings class is used to customize the origin of the page based on page size (`PageWidth` and `PageHeight`) and diagram elements position.
+A virtual method `AdjustPageOrigin` of PageSettings class is used to customize the origin of the page based on page size (`PageWidth` and `PageHeight`) and diagram elements position which in turn help to reduce the number of pages being printed.

-Pages can be printed where the elements placed rather than printing the entire diagram page.

 `AdjustPageOrigin` method is having `Info` property in its argument.
 And it is having following properties and methods,